-People view older adults as frail, boring, unable to help themselves, and grumpy.
+People view older people as frail, “out of touch”, boring, unable to help themselves, and grumpy.

-Not only that, ageism can have a disastrous impact on the physical and mental health of older people, and can encourage the isolation of our elderly.
+Not only that, ageism can have a disastrous impact on the physical and mental health of older people and can encourage elderly people to feel isolated.

 Ageism in society

-While we know people are living longer than ever, society tells us that getting old is a bad thing.
-We don’t see many older people portrayed positively in the media, anti-ageing products are making millions, and the older generation seem to be left out of public conversation often.
+While it is known that people are living longer than ever, society’s perception of age tells us that getting old is a bad thing.
+And older people are not portrayed positively in the media, there is lacking awareness about the positives of getting older.

 Ageism in the workplace

 Many older workers have indicated they feel discriminated against in the workplace because of their age, as research shows that middle-aged people are viewed as the height of workplace competency.

-Ageism in the workplace could be as simple as being overlooked for a training opportunity, raise, promotion, or project, and a younger employee receives these new avenues.
+Ageism in the workplace could be as simple as being overlooked for a training opportunity, raise, promotion, or project, and a younger employee receiving these new avenues.